katalyst/tables/docs/developers/frontend/bulk-actions.md

 <% end %>
 ```

-You will also need to create a form for holding and submitting the selected rows
+You will also need to create a form for holding and submitting the selected rows data and providing actions to
-data and providing actions to perform on the selected data rows:
+perform on the selected data rows:

-The form itself does not have an `action`; instead, you must be specify actions and methods
+The form itself does not have an `action`; instead, you must specify actions and methods manually for each action
-manually for each action you want to perform by setting `formaction` and `formmethod` on
-the action buttons you add the the form.
+you want to perform by setting `formaction` and `formmethod` on the action buttons you add to the form.
 For example:

 ```erb
 <%= table_selection_with(collection:) do %>